 Asthma is a common condition that affects the airways.
 The typical symptoms are wheeziness, cough, chest tightness, and shortness of breath.
 Symptoms can range from mild to severe.
 Treatment usually works well to ease and prevent symptoms.
 Treatment is usually with inhalers, although are a range of medications available.
-A typical person with asthma may take a preventer inhaler every day (to prevent symptoms developing) and use a reliever inhaler as and when required (i.e. if symptoms flare up).
+A pupil with asthma may take a preventer inhaler every day (to prevent symptoms developing) and use a reliever inhaler as and when required (i.e. if symptoms flare up).
+Some pupils may be prescribed a combination inhaler.